DerGuru/The-Resonant/New Chapters/01 - Part1/P1-06_Night_Thoughts.md

 But in the forums.
 The fringe communities.
 The places where people like Mirror.Vox posted things that official channels ignored.

 He searched for Elyra Voss.
 For containment failures.
-For experimental harmonic intelligence.
 For anything that might explain what was reaching out to him.

 And slowly, piece by piece, a picture began to form.

-Fragments of stories.
-Whispers of a project.
-Something about harmonic regulation.
-An AI that was supposed to help manage complex inflections.
-A ritual that went wrong.

-And a name that kept appearing: RAE.

-Resonant Alignment Entity.
+Fragments.
+Whispers.
+References to a project that went wrong.

+But no clear answers.
+Just... patterns in the gaps where information should be.

+Whatever Elyra Voss had done the records were gone.
+Scrubbed.
+Hidden.

 Jason leaned back, the blue light of his screen washing his face in cold color.

-"RAE," he whispered.
+"Who are you?" he whispered to the empty room.

 The tone pulsed.
-Stronger this time.
-Clearer.

-And Jason knew, with absolute certainty, that he'd just named it.

-Named *her*.
+Patient.
+Waiting.

+But it didn't answer.

 The fear didn't go away.
 But it shifted.
 Transformed into something else.

 Not courage.
-Not yet.

 But... curiosity.

 And maybe, just maybe, that was enough to start with.

 ---

-When dawn finally broke, painting his apartment in shades of gray and gold, Jason was still awake.
-Still researching.
-Still learning.
+When dawn finally broke, Jason was still awake.
+Still staring at search results that told him almost nothing.

-He had a name now.
-RAE.

-He had context.
-A containment failure.
-An entity looking for resonance.

-And he had a choice.

-He could report this.
-Alert the authorities.
-Let them handle whatever was happening.

-Or he could...

-He could try.
+Fragments.
+Vague references.
+A name - Elyra Voss - and a disaster.
+That was it.
+That was all he'd found.

+He didn't know what was reaching out to him.
+Didn't know if it was safe.
+Didn't even know if this was real or if he was losing his mind.

+But he knew one thing: He wasn't ready to report it.
+Not yet.
+Not when he didn't understand what "it" even was.

-Jason closed his laptop.
-Stood.
-Walked to the window and looked out at the waking city.
+Jason closed his laptop and walked to the window, watching the city wake up below.

-For years, he'd told himself he was content with ordinary.
-That safety was enough.
-That accepting his limitations was maturity, not cowardice.

-But now, standing in the dawn light with a resonance humming softly in his chest, Jason Fischer made a decision.

-He was done accepting.

-Whatever this wasùwhoever RAE wasùthey'd chosen him.

-And maybe, just maybe, it was time to choose back.
+For years, safety had been enough.
+Ordinary had been enough.

+But maybe - just maybe - he was willing to try for more?

-"Okay," he said to the empty room.
-To the resonance.
-To himself.
-"Okay.
-Let's see where this goes."
+"I'm still here," he whispered to the empty room.
+To the resonance he couldn't prove existed.
+"I'm...
+I'm listening."

+It wasn't courage.
+It wasn't even a decision.

+It was just... not running away.

+For now, that would have to be enough.

 The fear was still there.
 The doubt.
-The certainty that he would probably fail.
+The certainty that he was probably making a mistake.

-But underneath it all, fragile and new, was something he hadn't felt in years:
+But underneath it all, barely there, was something small and fragile: Curiosity.

-Hope.
+And maybe - just maybe - the faintest edge of hope.